 - If the book is not currently owned by the MAC Library, search MOBIUS.
-When prompted for your cluster, we are a Galahad library.
+When prompted for your cluster, we are in the Archway cluster.
 Key in your student ID with the letters MAC after it.
 For example, 98765mac.

 An email will be sent to your MAC email account when the MOBIUS books are ready for check out.
 You can check the status of your requests at anytime through your Library Account or you may call or stop by at the Circulation Desk.

-You may pick up your MOBIUS books at the MAC Library Circulation Desk with your student ID.
-MOBIUS books may be checked out for 3 weeks and may be renewed 2 times.
-You may only request/checkout 3 MOBIUS books at a time.
+You may pick up your MOBIUS books at the MAC Library Circulation Desk with your current MAC student ID with you.
+MOBIUS books may be checked out for 4 weeks and may be renewed 2 times.
+You may only request/checkout ten MOBIUS books at a time.

 This service is not available to community borrowers.